Pixel 3A vs. Moto G7: What's the better deal?

 There were some cases where the Pixel 3A did take a beat or two longer.
 Though Google reoptimized the OS to work with the Snapdragon 670 chipset, the things that needed extra processing time on the Pixel 3 also felt like they took the same amount of time on the 3A.
 That includes HDR Plus Enhanced, Night Sight and screen flash for the front-facing camera.

-Winner: The Pixel 3A is a faster phone with longer battery life.
+Winner: The Pixel 3A is a faster phone with longer battery life, but the Moto G7's performance is good for a $200 phone.

 Design: Pixel's bright display or G7's sleek looks?